The Importance of a Routine as a Creative Individual/Designer

 Let’s say you have a design or a creative piece to deliver to your boss or a client tomorrow.
-And, because you don’t have a set routine, you do and take things as they come.
+And, because you don’t have a set routine, you take things as they come.
 So, you begin with the work tomorrow and with other chores and deliverables hampering your day, you end up not completing the assignment on time.
 On the other hand, if you have a routine, where you allot that particular assignment to a particular day and time, you stick to it and no other last-minute chores can interfere with it.
 Here’s how a routine helps you deliver timely work.

 2. No Last Moment Anxiety

 This goes hand in hand with the above point about timely work.
-When you arrive at a point where you have a deadline and you’re still working on the deliverable, you may go into a panic mode.
+When you arrive at a point where you have a deadline and you’re still working on the deliverable, you may go into panic mode.
 Now, this may not only hamper the timing of your work but also its quality.
 With a deadline hovering over your head and the pressure of delivering the best quality, you may go into a blank space, leading to depleting creativity and in turn, poor work.
 Not to mention, the harrowing anxiety of not being able to meet the commitment professionally.

 3. Better Performance

 Again, we’d like to reiterate the same points spoken about before.
-When you work around a set routine, where you know what you’re supposed to do at the given days and hours, you deliver quality work and well within the deadline.
+When you work around a set routine, where you know what you’re supposed to do at the given days and hours, you deliver quality work well within the deadline.
 With enough time in your hand, you tend to work on the project with better creativity and in turn, better quality and performance.
 With timely deliverables and consistent quality, you are bound to see positive outcomes.